MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-notebooks.md

 Follow these key steps for migration:
 * Prerequisites.
-* Step 1: Export notebooks from Azure Synapse to OneLake (ipynb).
+* Step 1: Export notebooks from Azure Synapse to OneLake (.ipynb).
 * Step 2: Import notebooks automatically into Fabric using the Fabric API.

 ### Prerequisites